SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 * [cumulocity-apj.statuspage.io](http://cumulocity-apj.statuspage.io) for APJ instances.
 * a dedicated location for {{< product-c8y-iot >}} Dedicated instances.

-Planned and unplanned downtimes for the Cloud Services are communicated via the {{< product-c8y-iot >}} status page, which will also provide an expected time for the system’s return to availability.
-Please note that the availability of the status page itself is not included in the Cloud Service availability calculations.
+Planned and unplanned downtimes for the services are communicated via the {{< product-c8y-iot >}} status page, which will also provide an expected time for the system’s return to availability.
+Please note that the availability of the status page itself is not included in the services availability calculations.

-### Cloud service credit commitment
+### Service credit commitment

 #### Credit calculation